How are you feeling today?

-Prevention is the key to everything and Oriental Medicine is no different.
-Traditionally patients are seen four times a year, for four weekly treatments at the change of seasons, to increase immunity to the ever changing environment.
+Prevention is the key to great health and Oriental Medicine offers a holistic approach to keeping your health in optimal condition.
+Traditionally patients were seen four times a year, for four weekly treatments at the change of seasons, to increase immunity to the ever-changing environment.
 This is especially good in autumn to prepare for the winter cold and flu season and in spring to alleviate hay fever, sinusitis and allergies.

 A little more about Colds and Flu

-Do you and your children miss valuable time at work or school because of colds and flu, recurring tonsillitis, chronic cough or asthma?
+Do you and your children miss valuable time at work or school because of recurring colds and flu?

 Even though germs, bacteria, and viruses are everywhere they do not cause disease according to Oriental medical theory.
 Illness occurs when our organ systems are weak and out of balance as this creates a hospitable environment for germs, bacteria and viruses to thrive.
 When symptoms (such as fever, sore throat, nasal congestion or runny nose, fatigue, headaches and body aches, cough, sweating and watery eyes) begin to arise then immediate treatment is the key.
 The sooner treatment is received the faster and more effective treatment is.